Pulkit-Shandilya/FAC-File-Summary-App/README.md

 # Excel Summary Tool

 A high-performance desktop application for comparing .fac files and generating detailed Excel summaries of differences.
+Made for **Actuaries**

 ## 🚀 Features